nselem/corason/README.md

 ## CORASON

-### CORe Analysis of Syntenic Orthologs for priorize Natural Product-Biosynthetic Gene Cluster
+### CORe Analysis of Syntenic Orthologs to prioritize Natural Product-Biosynthetic Gene Cluster
 CORASON is a visual tool that searchs for gene clusters similar to a given one.
 If exists a genomic core on clusters CORASON finds it and sort clusters phylogenetically according to its core.

 **Input:** query gen and RAST genome database.